BlackNinjaMAW/eia-exploration/README.md

-Brent Crude Oil Financial Futures Analysis
+Oil Money Master: A guide to quantitative trading methods for Crude Oil options
 =====================================================

 This Shiny application analyzes the historical futures prices of Brent Crude Oil using the CHRIS/CME\_BZ1 dataset from Quandl.